 I haven’t actually logged it, but there seems to be a correlation in how bad a mood I’m in to how much fat is in the cookie recipe I choose — the worse mood, the less fat in the recipe.
-Today’s cookie recipe contains 2 tablespoons of butter, so you’d best avoid me.
+This recipe for Low Fat Oatmeal Raisin Cookies calls for only 2 tablespoons of butter, so you’d best avoid me.

 1 3/4 cup brown sugar, packed

 1 teaspoon baking soda

 1/4 teaspoon salt

 Preheat oven to 325 degrees F. Beat together brown sugar, melted butter, egg whites and vanilla.

 In a separate bowl, combine flour, oats, soda, cinnamon and salt.
 Stir into sugar mixture.
 Stir in raisins.

 Drop by rounded spoonfuls onto lined cookie sheets.
 Bake for 12-14 minutes.

 Makes 2 ½ dozen.